How to Find Rest for Your Soul

 3. Stop Striving

 Stillness is not laziness.
 It is trust.
-It is acknowledging that you are not holding the universe together — He is.
+It is the conscious acknowledgment that you are not holding the universe together — He is.

 4. Practice Sabbath